aratcliffe/sails-hook-orm-offshore/README.md

 #### What version of Sails is this for?

 This hook is a dependency of Sails core as of v0.12.

-#### Can I override this hook to use a different ORM like Mongoose or Bookshelf instead of Waterline?

-Yes.
-To override this hook, define your replacement hook with `identity: orm` in your `.sailsrc` file or your app's `api/hooks/` directory.

 ## License